Our HISTORY

 After Dr. Carter died in 1927, the educational emphasis was placed on providing a curriculum for boys from grades four through eight and preparing them for the leading Eastern secondary boarding schools.
 The Harvey School soon established a reputation for providing a sound, traditional education in the style of the English prep school in a small residential setting.

 In 1938, the school came under the leadership of Mr. Leverett T. Smith who served until 1963.
 In 1947, the Carter family sold the school, established a board of trustees as Harvey joined the ranks of private independent schools, operating as a not-for-profit organization.
-The school continued operating at the Hawthorne location until 1959 when construction of a highway cloverleaf interchange preempted the school’s property.
-The search for a new site led to the former Sylvan Weil Estate in Katonah, where the school resides today on 125 acres.
+The school continued operating at the Hawthorne campus until 1959 when construction of a highway cloverleaf interchange preempted the school's property.

 The new campus was provided with boarding facilities for 60 residential students while the day student population continued to expand total enrollment.
 As the school began transitioning to being primarily a day school, Harry A. Dawe was appointed headmaster in 1969; it was his objective to continue the transition and the growth of enrollment while retaining the residential environment.